lb3361/gigatron-lb/extension-crazy/README.md

-The center pin of the PWM header (or the XIN3 pin of the extension header on earlier versions boards) outputs an average voltage in range 0.0 to 3.3V that depends linearly on the six upper bits of the last extended control code for device 13.
+The center pin of the PWM header (or the XIN3 pin of the extension header on earlier versions boards) outputs an average voltage in range 0.0 to 3.3V that depends linearly on the upper byte of the last extended control code for device 13.
 In other words,
 ```
-  SYS_ExpanderControl( (x<<10) | 0XD0 );
+  SYS_ExpanderControl( (x<<8) | 0XD0 );
 ```
-sets an average voltage of x * 3.3 / 64 volts.
+sets an average voltage of x * 3.3 / 255 volts.
 This is achieved with ``bit-reversed`` pulse modulation scheme whose noise goes into frequencies above 50kHZ.

-When the Gigatron sound output is active, the patched ROM forwards the high 6 bits of the sound sample to this pulse modulation output.
+When the Gigatron sound output is active, the patched ROM forwards all 8 bits of the sound sample to this pulse modulation output.
-To change this into a reasonable audio signal, one needs a high pass filter cutting frequencies below a couple Hz, and a low pass filter cutting frequencies above seven or eight kHZ.
+The v8d board then applies a high pass filter to remove the DC component and an active low pass filters that cuts frequencies above about 4KHz, which is needed because the Gigatron only updates the samples at about 8kHz.

+## 3.5.
+New native opcodes

+This is still a very experimental development.
+See https://forum.gigatron.io/viewtopic.php?p=2874#p2874.